goongoguma/TIL/Java/note.md

   - To allow the customer to withdraw funds.
 This should deduct from the balance field,
   - but not allow the withdrawal to complete if their are insufficient funds.

-  - Your will want to create variaous code in the Main class (this one created by IntelliJ) to confirm your code is working.
+  - You will want to create variaous code in the Main class (this one created by IntelliJ) to confirm your code is working.
   - Add some System.out.println's in the two methods above as well.
   ```java
   // Main.java